ramszaj513/Pneumonia-Detection-/README.md

 # Pneumonia-Detection-

-The purpose of this project is to create a streamlit website where you can uplouad images of x-rays and the deep learning model predicts if the image depicts pneumonia.
+The purpose of this project is to create a streamlit website where you can uploud an image of x-ray and the deep learning model predicts if the image depicts pneumonia.
 Additionaly a heatmap of most significant pixels is cerated and displayed blended with the orignial images in order to help potentional users in pnuemonia recognition

 # Project Files